John Jeffries (judge): Early life and career

 Jeffries was born in Wellington on 28 March 1929 to Frank and Mary Jeffries and grew up in Lyall Bay.
 He was the second born in a family of five.
 His mother was a schoolteacher and his father was a joiner by trade who was unemployed during the Great Depression.
 His family experienced much prejudice in their lives due to their Irish Catholic background.
 He was educated at St Patrick's College.
 He failed his School Certificate exam three times and the college rector wrote a reference for Jeffries recommending to prospective employers not to hire him for a job requiring study.

 He began work in 1946, first as an insurance clerk, and then as a teacher.
 Upon finding employment he contracted tuberculosis.
 While at Wellington Hospital he was nursed in by Joan Patricia (Pat) Christensen.
 The pair married in 1951 and would adopt two children together.

 He received his tertiary education at Victoria University College, graduating from first with a Bachelor of Arts in 1956 and later a Bachelor of Law in 1959.
 Then he became first a law clerk before qualifying as a lawyer himself.
 He was admitted to the bar in 1961 and became a partner in the firm of Scott, Hardie Boys, Morrison and Jeffries (alongside Sir Michael Hardie Boys).
 He later became vice-president of the New Zealand Law Society.
+He was a member of the panel of prosecuting counsel who regularly conducted Supreme Court prosecutions on the instruction of the Crown Solicitor.